Combinatorics in the exterior algebra and the Bollob\'{a}s Two Families Theorem: Abstract

 \section{Abstract}

 We investigate the combinatorial structure of subspaces of the exterior algebra of a finite-dimensional real vector space, working in parallel with the extremal combinatorics of hypergraphs.
+Using initial monomials, projections of the underlying vector space onto subspaces, and the interior product, we find analogs of local and global LYM inequalities, the Erd\H{o}s-Ko-Rado theorem, and the Ahlswede-Khachatrian bound for $t$-intersecting hypergraphs.

-As an application, we prove a new extension of the Two Families Theorem of Bollob\'{a}s.
+Using these tools, we prove a new extension of the Two Families Theorem of Bollob\'{a}s, giving a weighted bound for subspace configurations satisfying a skew cross-intersection condition.
+We also verify a recent conjecture of Gerbner, Keszegh, Methuku, Abhishek, Nagy, Patk\'{o}s, Tompkins, and Xiao on pairs of set systems satisfying both an intersection and a cross-intersection condition.